stefano-meschiari/GACD_CourseProject/CodeBook.md

 -   `direction`: the axis along which the measurement is taken (X/Y/Z or "" if not applicable)
 -   `mean_value`: the mean value taken over all the values in the raw dataset for given subject, activity, and measure.
+Values are unitless and normalized within the [-1, 1] domain.